ericcapiz/zeta-movies/README.md

 ## Description

 This app will allow users to search for movies and view movie cards for additional movie info.
 View the app at https://zeta-films.vercel.app/

 #### Technologies/Libraries

 - React (useState)
+- TypeScript
 - React Router
+- Styled Components
 - PropTypes

-- Styled Components
+[//]: # "Removed PropTypes since we're using TypeScript for type checking now"

 ---